Kilonova Catcher

 The most important aspect of contributing to KNC is having equipment capable of producing scientifically useful data.
 Your observations need to stand alongside data from professional telescopes, which requires meeting certain minimum standards.

-When an event is detected, KNC publishes observer-ready target information on our platform.
+When an event is detected, KNC publishes observer-ready target information on our platform: via Slack and email!
 This includes precise coordinates (RA/Dec), detection time, visibility windows for different locations, suggested filters and exposure times, and - critically - why the event is scientifically interesting.
 We provide context: Is this a high-probability neutron star merger?
 A rapidly fading gamma-ray burst afterglow?
 An unusual X-ray transient?

 Each target is assigned an interest score (0-5 scale) to help you decide where to direct your efforts: